 China’s urbanization and market economy have achieved remarkable results since its reform period began.
 Mass urban development and construction have transformed the appearance of the city.
 Land use has also undergone great change, due to the strategy of optimizing the use of stock land (land that has already been occupied or developed in contrast with new land), the transformation of urban villages and the renovation of shanty towns (in various forms emerging from various regions), and the construction of affordable housing.

-The research findings are expected to be used to provide policy recommendations that help to improve land use efficiency, improve urban infrastructure and public service supply, improve urban and rural governance structure, beautify the urban landscape, and realize SDG 11 for all its citizens.
+The research findings will be used to provide policy recommendations that help to improve land use efficiency, improve urban infrastructure and public service supply, improve urban and rural governance structure, beautify the urban landscape, and realize SDG 11 for all its citizens.